Emotional Resilience: 5 Ways to Wellbeing – Be Active

 Getting active with others

 You do not have to go it alone.
-Going for a walk, run or cycle with a member of your household could be helpful.
+Going for a walk, run or cycle with someone else could be helpful.
 You can be there to motivate each other and this can also be a good time to talk and connect.

 Whether you have on your headphones out in public or through your speakers at home, music can be a great way of helping to become motivated, focused and get in the right mind-set when exercising.
 This could be fast paced pumping music for when going on a run or relaxing music whilst doing yoga, pick the style of music to fit what workout you will be doing and set the pace.